diasyrmus/diasyrmus.github.io/_posts/2023-07-24-self_improvement.md

 > synthesis in my own life and I'm skeptical of anyone else's ability
 > to do it.

-So i picked up a clinical psychology textbook on Anxiety by S Rachman, and immediately the value of the approach was clear.
+So i picked up a clinical psychology textbook, *Anxiety* by S Rachman, and immediately the value of the approach was clear.
 It was a learning process and it prompted personal engagement with that learning process.